Signedue/signedue.github.io/crime-rates.md

 This chart shows the five municipalities in Denmark with the highest and lowest average crime rates from 2008 to 2024.

 - **Top 5**: Lolland, Brøndby, Guldborgsund, Ishøj, and Odense.
--**Bottom 5**: Odder, Skanderborg, Hørsholm, Fanø, and Christiansø.
+- **Bottom 5**: Odder, Skanderborg, Hørsholm, Fanø, and Christiansø.
 Crime rates are measured per 10,000 residents.